Modern Slavery Statement

-Morelli Group Limited - T/A Slim's Detailing
+Morelli Group Limited T/as Slim's Detailing

-Morelli recognises that it has a responsibility to take a robust approach to preventing slavery and human trafficking.
+Slim’s recognises that it has a responsibility to take a robust approach to preventing slavery and human trafficking.

 2. Organisational structure and supply chains

-Morelli is a supplier of a variety of paint related materials, dry goods and consumables within the automotive repair industry sector.
+Slim’s is a supplier of a variety of paint related materials, dry goods and consumables within the automotive repair industry sector.
 Our Supply Chains primarily comprise organisations within the UK or Europe and we do not normally operate outside these countries.
-Morelli avoids contracting with suppliers or sub-contractors located in areas where there is a higher risk of slavery and human trafficking than there is in the UK or Europe.
+Slim’s avoids contracting with suppliers or sub-contractors located in areas where there is a higher risk of slavery and human trafficking than there is in the UK or Europe.
 We expect our suppliers to prevent and avoid slavery and human trafficking in their supply chains in higher risk countries.
 We also recognise that slavery and human trafficking does occur in the UK and Europe.

 3.1.
 Relevant policies